-FEDERAL COMMUNICATIONS COMMISSION.
 The Federal Communications Commission (“FCC”) has the authority to enforce federal laws regulating caller ID spoofing.
-It may impose financial penalties against individuals in the United States that violate federal caller ID spoofing laws.
-For more information about caller ID spoofing laws, go to www.fcc.gov/guides/caller-id-and-spoofing.
+It may impose financial penalties against individuals in the United States who violate federal caller ID spoofing laws.
+For more information about caller ID spoofing, click here.
 You should report caller ID spoofing to the FCC as follows:

 Federal Communications Commission

 Consumer & Governmental Affairs Bureau